 Types of Request

-A) Single Section Courses: If there is only one section of the course, the individual instructor for the course should complete a REQUEST BLOCK for each course via our online form.
+A) Single Section Courses: If there is only one section of the course, the individual instructor for the course should complete a SINGLE REQUEST for each course via our online form.
 If there is more than one section, please see below and consult with your department chair.

-B) First Year Seminars: The individual instructor should use the online form and complete a REQUEST BLOCK for each FY Seminar.
+B) First Year Seminars: The individual instructor should use the online form and complete a REQUEST FORM for each FY Seminar.
 The information will be coordinated with the Vice Provost who oversees the FY Seminar program.

 C) Multiple Section Courses or At-large Tutors: Department Chairs or PLA Coordinators should make PLA requests for courses (1) with more than one section or (2) when covering multiple courses in a program (e.g., all beginning and intermediate language courses) and (3) when requesting "at-large" tutors who would be available, as needed, for one-on-one tutoring for any student taking courses in the department.
-Use a single REQUEST BLOCK for each of these kinds of request.
+Use a single REQUEST FORM for these kinds of request.

 Planning should address broad departmental needs and assume that PLAs may be shared by more than one faculty member, section, or course.